Buddy Humphrey

-Loyie Nawlin "Buddy" Humphrey (September 29, 1935 - April 21, 1988) was an American professional football quarterback in the National Football League (NFL) for the Los Angeles Rams, Dallas Cowboys, and St. Louis Cardinals.
+Loyie Nawlin "Buddy" Humphrey (September 29, 1935 - April 21, 1988) was an American professional football player who was a quarterback in the National Football League (NFL) for the Los Angeles Rams, Dallas Cowboys, and St. Louis Cardinals.
 He also was a member of the Houston Oilers in the American Football League (AFL).
-He played college football at Baylor University and was drafted in the second round of the 1959 NFL draft.
+He played college football for the Baylor Bears and was selected in the second round of the 1959 NFL draft.

-Early years
+Early life

 Humphrey attended Kilgore High School in Kilgore, Texas.
 He played high school football at quarterback and halfback.
 He was a part of a dominant tandem with halfback Larry Hickman.
 As a junior, he was switched to fullback.
 In his final year, he was moved to halfback.
 He also lettered in baseball and basketball.

 College career

 Humphrey accepted a football scholarship from Baylor University, along with Hickman.
 He was an All-Conference player at quarterback.
 As a sophomore, he scored the winning touchdown on a quarterback sneak in Baylor's 1957 Sugar Bowl 13-7 victory, over the undefeated, highly-favored and No. 2-ranked University of Tennessee.

 In 1958, he led the nation with 112 completions for 1,316 yards.
 In the season finale he passed for 387 yards and 5 touchdowns against Rice University, which was a school record that stood until 2006.
 As a junior and senior, his teams finished last in the Southwest Conference.

 At the conclusion of his senior season, he played in the December 1958 North–South Shrine Game, where he had 5 touchdown passes and was named MVP, and the January 1959 Senior Bowl, where he was a co-captain of the South team.

 In 2006, Humphrey was inducted into the Baylor Sports Hall of Fame.